youaregod666/IMineOS-TE/README.md

 ## How to install?

 The easiest way is to use default **pastebin** script.
-Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to install IMineOS:
+Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to install IMineOS TE:

 	pastebin run Yrys52mW